Empire Stadium (Gżira): History

 The stadium opened on 4 November 1922.
 The ground was inaugurated with an exhibition match between Malta Football Association (MFA) XI and HMS Ajax.
 The Ground is where during the First World War the RAF had its balloon station and was leased by Pietro Paolo Testaferrata Moroni Viani (Baron Gomerino) to his brother in law Carmelo 'Meme' Scicluna.
-With the opening of the Empire Sports Ground, the Mile-End Football Ground lost its importance.
-The Mile-End Football Ground was situated near Spencer's Monument at Blata l-Bajda (limits of Hamrun) and was Malta's main football stadium between 1912 and 1922.
+With the opening of the Empire Sports Ground, the Mile End Sports Ground lost its importance.
+The Mile End Sports Ground was situated near Spencer's Monument at Blata l-Bajda (limits of Hamrun) and was Malta's main football stadium between 1912 and 1922.

-Early in the 1930s Scicluna signed a contract with a British company in order to hold greyhound racing at the Empire Sports Ground.
+Early in the 1930s, Scicluna signed a contract with a British company to hold greyhound racing at the Empire Sports Ground.
 During the summer of 1933 the Sports Ground had to be pulled down.
 Work on a new stadium started immediately and the MFA First Division had to be postponed for some months.
-Although not completed, the Empire Stadium was officially inaugurated on 24 December 1933 with a friendly match between a Malta XI and SK Viktoria Plzeň of Czechoslovakia.
-Other sports activities such as boxing, athletics and motor-cycling were also held at the Empire Stadium.
+Although not completed, the Empire Stadium was officially inaugurated on 24 December 1933 with a friendly match between Malta XI and SK Viktoria Plzeň of Czechoslovakia.
+Other sports activities such as boxing, athletics, and motor-cycling were also held at the Empire Stadium.

 An important event organized on a regular basis at the Empire Stadium was the Christmas Tournament, in which foreign teams played friendly matches against local teams during the Christmas holidays.
 Malta's first-ever international match, a 2-3 defeat to Austria, was played on 24 February 1957 at the Empire Stadium.

-League Champions Hibernians (European Cup) and FA Trophy Winners Floriana (Cup Winners' Cup) were the first teams to take part in European Competitions in season 1961/62.
+League Champions Hibernians (European Cup) and FA Trophy Winners Floriana (Cup Winners' Cup) were the first teams to take part in European Competitions in the season 1961/62.
 After suffering a 0-5 defeat in the first leg, Hibernians lost 1-2 to Swiss champions Servette at the Empire Stadium.
-Ujpest of Hungary qualified to the next round on 15-4 aggregate score after beating Floriana FC 2-5 in the first leg.
+Ujpest of Hungary qualified to the next round on a 15-4 aggregate score after beating Floriana FC 2-5 in the first leg.
 Leeds United (England), Ipswich Town (England), Manchester United (England), Juventus (Italy), Internazionale (Italy), Celtic (Scotland), Real Madrid (Spain) and Barcelona (Spain) were some of the teams involved in European Competitions matches played at the Empire Stadium.